AnandChowdhary/mit-license/README.md

 ## 🐎 Why Twente?

 The European Union (EU) has been in the center of enforcing privacy on the web with regulations such as the GDPR.
-While the United States Senate was busy asking [how Facebook makes money](https://www.youtube.com/watch?v=n2H8wx1aBiQ), the EU has imposed millions of euros worth of fines on companies for lack of transparency and disregarding privacy.
+While the United States Senate was busy asking [how Facebook is free](https://www.youtube.com/watch?v=n2H8wx1aBiQ), the EU has imposed millions of euros worth of fines on companies for lack of transparency and disregarding privacy.

-The Twente License is named after [University of Twente](https://www.utwente.nl/en/), where it originated, and the high-tech entrepreneurial region of [Twente](https://www.visittwente.com) in the eastern part of the Netherlands.
+The Twente License is named after [University of Twente](https://utwente.nl/en/?utm_source=twente-license&utm_medium=github&utm_campaign=README&utm_term=anand-chowdhary), where it originated, and the high-tech entrepreneurial region of [Twente](https://www.visittwente.com/?utm_source=twente-license&utm_medium=github&utm_campaign=README&utm_term=anand-chowdhary) in the eastern part of the Netherlands.

 ## 📝 License Text